The Rev. Dr. Kathleen Green

 Kathleen Green is Yale Humanist Community’s Executive Director.
 Before coming to YHC, Kathleen served Unitarian Universalist (UU) congregations for 10 years, in Illinois, Wisconsin, California, and New Jersey.
 She has a long history of interfaith and social justice work which includes, after several years of advocating for marriage equality, officiating the first legal same sex marriage ceremony in Bergen County, NJ.
 Over the past decade, Kathleen has provided a humanist perspective in the work on issues of immigration reform, moral budgeting, clean water, and gun violence prevention through involvement with the Unitarian Universalist legislative ministries of both California and New Jersey.
-She is a past member of the Faith and Reproductive Justice Leadership Institute at the Center for American Progress in Washington, DC, and current member of the Feminist Caucus of the American Humanist Association, the UU Society for Community Ministers, and was recently appointed by the Old Lyme, CT, Board of Selectmen to serve the community as its representative to the Regional Mental Health Board.
+She is a past member of the Faith and Reproductive Justice Leadership Institute at the Center for American Progress in Washington, DC, and current member of the Feminist Caucus of the American Humanist Association, and the UU Society for Community Ministers.

 As a humanist interfaith activist, Kathleen is part of the teaching faculty at Claremont Lincoln University; teaching courses in the Master of Arts in Interfaith Action program.
 She received her undergraduate degree from Thomas Edison University in NJ, her Master of Divinity degree from Meadville-Lombard Theological School in Chicago, and her doctorate degree in multifaith studies from New York Theological Seminary in New York City.
 Additionally, Kathleen is a certified Positive Psychology Practitioner and Humanist Celebrant.

 Kathleen and her husband, Mitchell, live in the quiet shoreline community of Old Lyme, where the wild turkeys and deer often stop by to say ‘hello’!